 I’m a woman (52) who’s had heart palpitations for 20 years.
 Now they happen more often.
 I get 10 – 50/day where I feel my heart skip around.
 I’ve been to cardiologists and they find nothing wrong and say it’s just PVCs and PACs.
 Should I worry?

 Dr. Hongo’s expertise covers the full range of current technology and skill in cardiac arrhythmias management, including specialized pacemakers for resynchronizing the weakened heart, implantable defibrillators, and catheter ablation for heart rhythm problems.
 He is also principal investigator for several trials in electrophysiology, and lectures widely on all aspects of arrhythmias.
 He is a member and fellow of the American College of Cardiology, Heart Rhythm Society, and the Alpha Omega Alpha Honor Medical Society.
 Dr. Richard Hongo received his M.D. in 1995 from Loma Linda University School of Medicine.
 Dr. Hongo is board certified in Cardiology and Cardiac Electrophysiology.

-The rare time that PVC’s cause a problem, is when they are so frequent in number that they start to weaken the heart muscle.
-It is currently felt that if the overall burden of PVC’s is over 10-20% of all your heart beats, then the risk of muscle damage starts to rise.
+In the case of PVCs, the rare time that they cause a problem is when they are so frequent in number that they start to weaken the heart muscle.
+It is currently felt that if the overall burden of PVCs is over 10-20% of all your heart beats, then the risk of muscle damage starts to rise.
 Catheter ablation of the spot in the heart where the PVC is coming from has been shown to prevent and even reverse muscle damage from excessive PVCs.
-24-hour Holter ECG monitors can be worn to figure out what the PVC burden is, and sometimes this test is repeated periodically to monitor the burden of PVC’s over time.
+24-hour Holter ECG monitors can be worn to figure out what the PVC burden is, and sometimes this test is repeated periodically to monitor the burden of PVCs over time.